cbenard/Radarr-Sonarr-Lidarr-Plex-PathMigrator/README.md

-# Path Updater for Radarr and Sonarr Databases
+# Path Updater for Radarr, Sonarr, Lidarr, and Plex Databases

-This Python script is designed to help you update paths in Radarr, Sonarr, and Lidarr SQLite databases.
+This Python script is designed to help you update paths in Radarr, Sonarr, Lidarr, and Plex SQLite databases.
 This can be especially useful when moving your media files from Windows to Linux without breaking your database links.
-The script handles the databases for Radarr and Sonarr separately.
+The script handles the databases for Radarr, Sonarr, Lidarr, and Plex separately.

 ## How it Works